FOSSEE/st-scripts/embellishing_a_plot.rst

 .. #[madhu: Standard is to choose between -50 to 50 or 0 to 50 with 100
      points right?]

-As you can see, the default colour and the default thickness of the line is as decided by pylab.
+As we can see, the default colour and the default thickness of the line is as decided by pylab.
 Wouldn't be nice if we could control these parameters in the plot?
-Yes, this is possible by passing additional arguments to the plot command.
+This is possible by passing additional arguments to the plot command.

 .. #[[Anoop: I think it will be good to rephrase the sentence]]